wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

                 - <node_IP_3>

 As mention before, client and admin certificates are very similar, although the admin ones have more privileges.
-There must be an admin certificate at least in one of the Elasticsearch nodes, which will be able to perform administratio and security tasks.
-To create an admin certificate, the following lines should be added to the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` in the ``clients:`` section modifying the required fields on the Elasticsearch's master node:
+An admin certificate must be in at least one of the Elasticsearch nodes, which will be able to perform administratio and security tasks.
+To create an admin certificate, the following lines should be added to the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` file in the ``clients:`` section modifying the required fields on the Elasticsearch's master node:

     .. code-block:: yaml
         :emphasize-lines: 3